-Covid-19 has caused many training courses to move from physical classrooms to digital alternatives.
-With global online video consumption growing—more than a billion hours of videos on YouTube are watched each day—videos are becoming a highly engaging and effective channel for training.
-For small businesses who may find themselves with limited time to learn new business skills, watching videos—especially on digital devices—offers a promising channel for support via just-in-time training.
+COVID-19 has caused many training courses to move from physical classrooms to digital alternatives.
+With global online video consumption growing—more than a billion hours of videos on YouTube are watched daily—videos are becoming a highly engaging and effective channel for training.
+For small businesses that may find themselves with limited time to learn new business skills, watching videos offers a promising channel for support via just-in-time training.

 To better understand how videos can be used to support the training needs of small businesses, Strive Community has identified a few insights:

 - Consider video formats.
 Training videos come in all shapes and sizes; however, certain formats (such as live-action, animation, screencast, and interactive) are better suited for explaining certain concepts or other delivery-related factors, such as data constraints.
 We’ve created a tool for comparing the advantages, disadvantages, requirements, and budget for popular training video formats.

 - Combine video formats to increase interest.
 For some organizations, using a range of formats in a training video works best for their training needs—the combination can keep users interested and engaged.
-Additionally, combining video formats may keep production costs low, by allowing integration of a shorter amount of a specific format.
+Additionally, combining video formats may keep production costs low, by allowing the integration of a shorter amount of a specific format.

 In the wake of the pandemic, online learning platforms have become a popular channel for delivering digital training.
 For instance, learning platforms Coursera and Udemy both saw exponential growth in enrollments during lockdowns, with increases of 644% and 425%, respectively.
 Learning platforms—also known as learning management systems (LMS), virtual learning environments (VLE), or learning content management systems (LCMS)—are a set of interactive online services that provide learners and instructors with access to information, tools, and resources to support online training delivery and management.
 For learners, platforms often enable interactive and personalized learning journeys, which makes digital training more practical, useful, and tailored to their needs.
 In a recent evaluation, Strive Community found that small business owners were much more likely to engage with content they saw on dedicated learning platforms.
 Why?
 We believe it’s because small business owners seek out these channels expecting to learn new skills.